-Youth 2 Knowledge (Y2K) runs a science-based drug awareness program that educates high school students towards making healthy choices for their future.
+Youth 2 Knowledge (Y2K) runs a science-based health and wellness program that educates high school students towards making healthy choices whilst informing students about the dangers of illegal substances.

 Using the latest computer graphics, students learn how the brain operates, whilst also learning about the importance that nutrition and exercise have on maintaining a healthy brain.